 The moist morning painted before us a different kind-of a Diveagar!
 We woke up to a hundred birds chirping, and lip-smacking homemade breakfast.
 We spent our morning strolling past the backyard amidst coconut and guava trees accompanied by a cattle shed and a poultry!
 Within a few meters walk, I passed by an ancient temple which now seems to be abandoned and neglected, the locals have set up their outhouses with tiny cozy rooms and have accommodated those to homestays.
 The sea breeze lingered around and as we explored further we could spot a white sand beach entirely untouched by the tourists.

-The gray clouds canopied the white sands.
+The grey clouds canopied the white sands.
 I felt like a loner in the heart of a paradise.
 Somewhere from afar an old man cycled by the stretches while I sat there absorbing the calm and the chaos of the colliding waves.

 Life Lessons gathered

 I truly believe, “If your heart is convinced, you are already halfway there”.
 This belief certainly accompanies me everywhere without allowing me to give it a second thought!
 I was surrounded with much of pessimism before I actually embarked for Diveagar.
 But somewhere, I already knew how wonderful this trip is going to be!
 I didn’t want to rethink my decision to get there; I just wanted to be there, and so I did!